Dave Hickey on the Line

 Ravia's Eyes photograph from Belly Dancers series

-by Anne C. Savedge
+by VCU alumna, Anne C. Savedge

 Certainly Ravia's eyes have it, several times over, in this image.
 But in most of Anne C. Savedge's Belly Dancers series, it's the body that counts.
 In shot after shot, among spinning fabrics of fuchsia, purple and gold, bodies soar like birds and whirl in ecstatic splendor, singing a language that we all know but only dance can speak.